-Daniel Regan & Antonia Atwood have been announced as the recipients of a new commission to make new work relating to themes of mental wellbeing and safe spaces.
-Regan & Attwood will be in residence at QUAD in the latter part of 2016, producing new work that will also touch upon the theme of ‘Habitat’, and will take the form of still and moving image works, with additional digital works.
-The work will be included within the QUAD exhibition programme during FORMAT17, in March 2017, here on the D-Lab website and at the LEVEL Centre during 2017.
+Daniel Regan & Antonia Atwood are the recipients of a commission to make new work relating to themes of mental wellbeing and safe spaces.
+Regan & Attwood were in residence at QUAD in the latter part of 2016, producing new work that touches upon the theme of ‘Habitat’, and takes the form of an immersive installation of still and moving image works, shown during FORMAT17, in March 2017, here on the D-Lab website and at the LEVEL Centre during 2017.

 Artist Filmmaker Antonia Attwood graduated in 2014.
 Her practice in still and moving image explores the phenomenology of mental health, translating verbal descriptions and stories from people who have lived experience of mental illness.
 Antonia's work aims to illustrate and visually interpret how mental illness ‘feels’.